blazium-engine/blazium-docs/classes/class_splitcontainer.rst

 A container that accepts only two child controls, then arranges them horizontally or vertically and creates a divisor between them.
 The divisor can be dragged around to change the size relation between the child controls.

+Children can be collapsed/expanded at runtime if you drag against their half minimum size.
+See :ref:`collapse_mode<class_SplitContainer_property_collapse_mode>` for more info.

 .. rst-class:: classref-introduction-group

 Tutorials